-- 3.1 The requirements for main switchboards apply in analogous manner to emergency switchboards. - 3.2 Control and supply circuits of the emergency electrical power plant shall be so switched and protected that interruptions or short circuits caused by fire or another event, - In a space housing the main generators and/or the main switchboard, or - In a category A machinery space do not impair the operating ability of the emergency source of electrical power.
+3.1 The requirements for main switchboards apply in analogous manner to emergency switchboards.

+3.2 Control and supply circuits of the emergency electrical power plant shall be so switched and protected that interruptions or short circuits caused by fire or another event, do not impair the operating ability of the emergency source of electrical power.
 Where necessary, the emergency switchboard has to be fitted with isolating switches.